Skills Mismatch: Sources and Consequences

 Experimental Design

-The target population are fourth-year (final-year) undergraduate students in universities in Bangkok and surrounding areas.
-The sample includes students in faculties and fields that are not considered specialized in terms of occupations, such as humanities, economics, business administration, science, and engineering.
-We exclude specialised majors such as medicine, dentistry, and law.
+The target population are fourth-year (final-year) undergraduate students in universities in Thailand.
+The sample includes students in fields that are not considered specialized in terms of occupations, such as humanities, economics, business administration, science, and engineering.
+We exclude specialised majors such as medicine and dentistry.
 Approximately, the number of students taking part in the first survey is 5,500 people.

 Experimental Design Details